Sexy Music: Track listing

-Chart positions and certifications
+Charts and sales

 Wink version

 "Sexy Music" was covered in Japanese by the idol duo Wink.
 Released on 28 March 1990 by Polystar Records, it was their seventh single, with Japanese lyrics written by Neko Oikawa.

 The single became the duo's fifth and final No. 1 on Oricon's singles chart.
 It sold over 329,000 copies and was certified Gold by the RIAJ.